anoopboseml/MLwithPython/README.md

 # MLwithPython
-My notebooks and datasets from the "Machine Learning with Python" course provided by IBM
+My notebooks and datasets.
+I have uploaded data files as well as fully worked out Jupyter notebooks that contain various machine learning algorithms in action.